 - The gateway MUST always check for the presence of a new call agent.
 It can be noticed by: - receiving a command where the NotifiedEntity points to a new call agent, or - receiving a redirection response pointing to a new call agent. - If a new Call Agent is detected, the gateway MUST direct retransmissions of any outstanding commands for the endpoint(s) redirected to that new Call Agent.
 Responses to new or old commands are still transmitted to the source address of the command. - Prior to any retransmission, it is checked that the time elapsed since the sending of the initial datagram is no greater than Tsmax.
 If more than Tsmax time has elapsed, then retransmissions MUST cease.
 If more than 2\Tthist has elapsed, then the endpoint becomes disconnected. - If the number of retransmissions to this Call Agent equals "Max1", the gateway MAY actively query the name server in order to detect the possible change of call agent interfaces, regardless of the Time To Live (TTL) associated with the DNS record. - The gateway may have learned several IP addresses for the Call Agent.
 If the number of retransmissions for this IP address is greater than or equal to "Max1" and lower than "Max2", and there are more IP addresses that have not been tried, then the gateway MUST direct the retransmissions to the remaining alternate addresses in its local list.
 Also, receipt of explicit network notifications such as, e.g., ICMP network, host, protocol, or port unreachable SHOULD lead the gateway to try alternate addresses (with due consideration to possible security issues). - If there are no more interfaces to try, and the number of retransmissions is Max2, then the gateway SHOULD contact the DNS one more time to see if any other interfaces have become available.
 If there still are no more interfaces to try, then retransmissions MUST cease.
-If more than 2\Tthist has elapsed, then the endpoint becomes disconnected and MUST initiate the "disconnected" procedure as specified in Section 4.4.3.6.
+If more than 2\Tthist has elapsed, then the endpoint becomes disconnected. - The gateway MUST initiate the "disconnected" procedure as specified in Section 7.4.3.6. - The Call Agent MUST NOT attempt to use the endpoint for any new calls until connectivity has been restored.
+Furthermore, the Call Agent MUST implement an algorithm to detect when connectivity with the endpoint is subsequently restored (e.g., on receiving a response to a periodic Audit Endpoint command).
+When connectivity to the endpoint is restored, and if no other condition exists which prevents the endpoint from supporting calls, the Call Agent MUST ensure that the endpoint can be used for new calls without requiring any manual intervention.